Lakshjagtap/weatherbackend/README.md

 🌍 Deployment on Render

-Backend is deployed on Render Cloud Platform
-Connected directly to GitHub for automatic deployments on push Environment variables are managed securely in Render dashboard Frontend communicates with this deployed backend to fetch weather data
+-Backend is deployed on Render Cloud Platform -Connected directly to GitHub for automatic deployments on push -Environment variables are managed securely in Render dashboard -Frontend communicates with this deployed backend to fetch weather data

 🧩 Architecture Overview

     Frontend (HTML, CSS, JavaScript)
             |
             | Fetch API